 4) Two days of transition in June or July.
 Students will come to visit the academy and experience two days of lessons in the academy in order to begin to familiarise themselves with the site, key staff and those students in their tutor group.

-6) A different curriculum with ‘Enrichment’.
+7) A different curriculum with ‘Enrichment’.
 All of our Year 7 students work later on a Thursday than the rest of the academy.
-This is very deliberate and our Enrichment Programme means that for either 1 or 2 hours each week students take part in a range of activities that they have selected, from sport, the arts, craft, study or STEM.
+This is very deliberate and our Enrichment Programme means that for an hour each week students take part in a range of activities that they have selected, from sport, the arts, craft, study or STEM.
 We make sure that they have specialist staff, facilities and support to not just experience the tasks, but develop belief in themselves as learners and belief in the friendships that they make to support them on their way.

 Further support for the process:

 12) It is also worth noting again that our students have a designated year leader.
 The Year Leader role at Bluecoat Wollaton is a non-teaching post, which means that any pastoral matters can be dealt with promptly.
 This is especially important in the transition process, where the Year Leader plays an important part in ensuring that all students have best possible transition from their primary school, and that they quickly feel a part of the Bluecoat family.